Static Shock: Production

+Episodes

 Release

 Static Shock aired on the Kids' WB programming block of The WB from September 23, 2000, until May 22, 2004.
-The first African American superhero-centered television series, it ran a total of 52 episodes.
-Reruns of the series were shown on Cartoon Network, starting in December 2001, and on Disney XD in February 2009.
+The first African American superhero–centered television series, it ran a total of 52 episodes.
+The series later premiered on Cartoon Network, starting in December 2001, and on Disney XD in February 2009.
 The first six episodes were released to DVD on September 28, 2004, in a single volume entitled "The New Kid".
 The complete first season was made available for download on iTunes on July 4, 2011.
 In 2017, Warner Bros. started to release Static Shock's complete seasons on manufacture on demand DVDs as a part of the Warner Archive Collection.
 The first season was published on March 28; the second season on May 23; the third on January 30, 2018; and the fourth on April 13, 2018.
 Starting in September 2018, all episodes of the series have been made available on the DC Universe digital streaming service.
-The series is now streaming on HBO Max since 2021.
+The series began streaming on HBO Max sometime in 2021, but was removed from the service on January 1, 2025, thus making it one of two DCAU series currently not available on HBO Max (the other series being The Zeta Project).
+In addition, the entire series is available for digital purchase, either individually or in a complete series pack such as on iTunes.